 How to Make These Gourmet Caramel Apples

-First, make the caramel sauce.
 Place all ingredients in a medium saucepan.
 Bring to a boil over medium heat.
 Reduce heat to medium and boil for 5 minutes, stirring constantly.
 Remove from heat and allow to cool slightly.
+(Photos 1 & 2)

-In a double boiler, over low heat, combine chocolate chips and oil.
+In a double boiler, over low heat, combine chocolate chips and oil (Photo 6)

 Melt over low heat.
-Dip apples in chocolate coating.
+Dip apples in chocolate coating (Photo 7 & 8)

 Place apples back in fridge to set while you make the "peanut topping."

-Roughy chop sunflower seeds and place in a skillet.
+Roughly chop sunflower seeds and place in a skillet.
 Add sweetener and oil and saute until sweetener is caramelized.
+(Photo 10)

-Place apples on tray and let set before wrapping or serving.
+Place apples on tray and let set before wrapping or serving (Photos 13 & 14)

 There are so many options for things to top or sprinkle on the caramel apples.